philz0918/philz0918.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in Computer Science at the University of Florida, fortunate to be advised by Dr. [Bonnie J. Dorr](https://nlp.cise.ufl.edu/~bonniejdorr) in the NLP & C (Natural Language Processing and Culture) Laboratory within the Department of Computer and Information Science and Engineering (CISE).
+Candidate in Computer Science in the Department of Computer and Information Science and Engineering (CISE) within the Herbert Wertheim College of Engineering at the University of Florida.
+I am fortunate to be advised by Dr. [Bonnie J. Dorr](https://nlp.cise.ufl.edu/~bonniejdorr) in the NLP & C (Natural Language Processing and Culture) Laboratory.

 My research interests lie at the intersection of Natural Language Processing (NLP), Data Science, and Artificual Intelligent.